-Shares offered: 1,076,000 Shares of Common Stock.
-Common stock outstanding prior to this offering: 21,136,000 shares of common stock Common stock to be outstanding after this offering: 22,136,000 shares of common stock.(1) Market for Common Stock There is no public market for our common stock.
+Units offered: 1,000,000 units, each unit consisting of one share of common stock and a warrant to purchase one share of common stock.
+The units may be separable only upon the request of a holder.
+Each warrant will have an initial exercise price of \$1.00 per share, will be exercisable upon separation of the units and will expire on December 31, 2015.
+Common stock outstanding prior to this offering: 21,136,000 shares of common stock Common stock to be outstanding after this offering: 22,136,000 shares of common stock.(1)(2) Market for Common Stock There is no public market for our common stock.
 We intend to seek a market maker to file an application on our behalf to have our common stock quoted on the Over-the-Counter Bulletin Board.
 Currently no application has been filed by a market maker on our behalf.
 There is no assurance that a trading market will develop, or, if developed, that it will be sustained.
-Use of proceeds: We will receive none of the proceeds from the sale of shares by the selling stockholders.
+Use of proceeds: Product Development; marketing; and general corporate-working capital purposes.
+For a more complete description of our anticipated use of proceeds from this offering, see "Use of Proceeds."
 Risk factors: See "Risk Factors" beginning on page 5 and the other information included in this prospectus for a discussion of factors you should carefully consider before investing in our common stock.
-Duration of the Offering: The Selling Stockholder may sell their stock until all their shares have been sold or 180 days from the date that the registration statement was declared effective, whichever is longer.
+No minimum: There is no minimum number of units that must be sold in order to close this Offering.
+All proceeds received by the Company will be placed into our operating account for our use.
+There is no escrow being established to hold funds of investors pending a closing.
+Duration of the Offering: The Offering will be for a period of 30 days from the date that this registration statement is declared effective and may be extended for an additional 30 days if we choose to do so.
+In our sole discretion, we have the right to terminate the Offering at any time, even before we have sold the Maximum Offering.
+The Selling Stockholder may sell their stock until all their shares have been sold or 180 days from the date that this registration statement is declared effective, whichever

-(1) Includes \$1,000,000 of shares to be issued in a concurrent offering at an assumed public offering price of \$1.00 per share, but does not include common stock to be issued upon the exercise of warrants being offered thereunder.
+- (1) Includes \$1,000,000 of shares to be issued in this offering at an assumed public offering price of \$1.00 per share, but does not include common stock to be issued upon the exercise of warrants being offered hereunder. - (2) Does not include shares being offered by the selling stockholders pursuant to the secondary offering prospectus.